awslabs/amazon-redshift-utils/src/LambdaRunner/README.md

 ## Configuration

 This lambda function uses an included ```config.json``` file to get information about which cluster to connect to, which utilities to run, and other information it needs to accomplish its task.
-You configure which utility to run in the ```'utilities'``` array - currently only the value ```ColumnEncodingUtility``` is supported
+You configure which utility to run in the ```'utilities'``` array - currently only the values ```ColumnEncodingUtility, AnalyzeVacuumUtility``` is supported

 The required configuration items are placed into the ```configuration``` part of the config file, and include:

 ```
+{"utilities":[("ColumnEncodingUtility"|"AnalyzeVacuumUtility")], - list of utilities to run.
+Can provide multiple values
-{
+"configuration": {
   "analyzeTable": "The name of a specific table to analyze",
   "analyzeSchema": "The name of the schema to be analyzed.
 Either analyzeSchema or analyzeTable must be provided",
   "comprows": Int - set to -1 for default.
 This is the number of rows that will be considered per slice for Column Encoding,